samirtahir91/secret-sync-operator/README.md

 - Removing a secret from a `SecretSync` object and checking the secret has been deleted from a namespace
 - Deleting a secret owned by a `SecretSync` object causes the reconilation of the secret to be re-created.
 - Modifying a secret's data that is owned by a `SecretSync` object causes the reconcilation of the secret to be updated with the source secret's data.
+- Modifying a source namespace secret referenced by one or more `SecretSync` object causes the reconcilation of the secret to be updated in affected namespaces.

 **Run the controller in the foreground for testing:**
 ```sh